 In compliance with federal legislation, this school district has contracted with Environmental Protection Agency accredited personnel and has completed AHERA inspections and management plans for all school district buildings.
 The inspection discovered potential non-friable ASBESTOS CONTAINING BUILDING

 MATERIALS in school district buildings.
 NON-FRIABLE ACBM is being regulated in accordance with all federal and state laws.
 All friable and non-friable ASBM discovered during the inspections are recorded

 in the AHERA management plan along with the approved response actions for each.
 Copies of the AHERA inspection report and management plan for the entire school district are available for public review at the administration office during regular business hours.
-All questions regarding asbestos in the Washtucna School District should be directed to the AHERA designated person: Ron Stark at 509-646-3237 or Vance Wing 509-646-3237.
+All questions regarding asbestos in the Washtucna School District should be directed to the AHERA designated person: Carol Blauert at 509-646-3237 or Todd Spear 509-646-3237.